-A key element of the facility will be to reduce the need for travel outside the village: car travel is not only environmentally negative and adds to existing traffic congestion in the area, but young people are also limited by dependence on parents to transport them to more distant sports venues.
+A key element of the facility will be to reduce the need for travel outside the village: car travel is not only environmentally negative and adds to existing traffic congestion in the area, but young people are also limited by

-Parking will be provided for 70 cars (including five for disabled) - adapted on match days for visiting team coaches inevitably parking is needed for visiting teams and their supporters and for players with bulky sports kit.
+Parking will be provided for 70 cars (including five for disabled) - adapted on match days for visiting team coaches - and for bicycles.
+It is hoped that most local people will walk or cycle to the pavilion, but inevitably parking is needed for visiting teams and their supporters and for players with bulky sports kit.